bachirelkhadir/PathPlanningSOS.jl/README.md

 solver = optimizer_with_attributes(Mosek.Optimizer, "QUIET" => true)

+# Obstacle contraints
+# here there is a single obstacle: a disk of center [1-2*t, 0] and radius .5
 moving_disk = [
     (t, x) -> sum( (x .- [1-2*t, 0]).^2 ) - .5^2
 ]